 For delicious yogurt, look for at least two strains of live cultures in your probiotic, including Lactobacillus bulgaricus and Lactobacillus acidophilus.
 I use Ultimate Flora Extra Care Probiotic.
 (More information about cultures below.)

 Many of the newer electric multi-cooker/pressure cookers have yogurt settings and that’s what I use now.
-(I actually used a Cuisinart Electric Yogurt Maker for many years.
-After it stopped working this past year, I found the pressure cooker method is ideal!)
+(I actually used a Cuisinart Electronic Yogurt Maker for many years…another very fine way to go, because it ferments AND automatically chills the yogurt too.)

 If you have a different type of yogurt maker, just adapt these instructions to your system.
 The real story here is how easy and flexible live probiotic cultures make this process.